bancorprotocol/docs/api-reference/ethereum-smart-contracts/bancornetwork.md

 - tokens issued in return

-# Function `convertForPrioritized4(contract IERC20Token[] _path, uint256 _amount, uint256 _minReturn, address _for, uint256[] _signature, address _affiliateAccount, uint256 _affiliateFee) → uint256` {#BancorNetwork-convertForPrioritized4-contract-IERC20Token---uint256-uint256-address-uint256---address-uint256-}

-converts the token to any other token in the bancor network

-by following a predefined conversion path and transfers the result

-tokens to a target account.

-this version of the function also allows the verified signer

-to bypass the universal gas price limit.

-note that the network should already own the source tokens

-## Parameters:

-- `_path`:                conversion path, see conversion path format above

-- `_amount`:              amount to convert from (in the initial source token)

-- `_minReturn`:           if the conversion results in an amount smaller than the minimum return - it is cancelled, must be nonzero

-- `_for`:                 account that will receive the conversion result

-- `_signature`:           an array of the following elements:

-    [0] uint256             custom value that was signed for prioritized conversion

-    [1] uint256             if the current block exceeded the given parameter - it is cancelled

-    [2] uint8               (signature[128:130]) associated with the signer address and helps to validate if the signature is legit

-    [3] bytes32             (signature[0:64]) associated with the signer address and helps to validate if the signature is legit

-    [4] bytes32             (signature[64:128]) associated with the signer address and helps to validate if the signature is legit

-if the array is empty (length == 0), then the gas-price limit is verified instead of the signature

-- `_affiliateAccount`:    affiliate account

-- `_affiliateFee`:        affiliate fee in PPM

-## Return Values:

-- tokens issued in return

 # Function `xConvert2(contract IERC20Token[] _path, uint256 _amount, uint256 _minReturn, bytes32 _toBlockchain, bytes32 _to, uint256 _conversionId, address _affiliateAccount, uint256 _affiliateFee) → uint256` {#BancorNetwork-xConvert2-contract-IERC20Token---uint256-uint256-bytes32-bytes32-uint256-address-uint256-}

 converts any other token to BNT in the bancor network